Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Spectra of the overlap Dirac operator, topological charges, and instantons in external magnetic fields

 \subsection{Topological charges and instantons}

 ~ The number of zero modes of the positive chirality is $n_{+}$ and the number of zero modes of the negative chirality is $n_{-}$.
-In this study, we find the eigenvalues whose absolute values are less than $1.0\times10^{-7}$ and define them as zero modes.
+In this study, we find eigenvalues of which the absolute values are less than $1.0\times10^{-7}$ and define them as zero modes.
 We determine their chirality by multiplying $\gamma_{5}$ by their eigenvectors.

-Suppose the Atiyah-Singer index theorem~\cite{Atiyah1,Atiyah2}.
+Suppose the Atiyah-Singer index theorem is satisfied~\cite{Atiyah1,Atiyah2}.
 Let the number of instantons of the positive charge be $n_{+}$ and the number of ant-instantons of the negative charge be $n_{-}$.
-However, we have never simultaneously observed the zero modes of the positive and negative chiralities from the same configuration.
-The zero modes that we detect are the topological charges $Q$, which are defined as follows:
+However, we have never simultaneously observed zero modes of positive and negative chiralities from the same configuration.
+The zero modes that we detected are topological charges $Q$, which are defined as follows:

 We have demonstrated that the number of instantons and anti-instantons $N_{I}$ can be approximated from the mean squares of the topological charge~\cite{DiGH3} as follows: